17.8 C

 Trump Admits Shocking Truth to Melania

 Over the last year, domestic immigration enforcement was reshaped under Gregory Bovino, the Border Patrol commander-at-large (a post that was eliminated in January 2026), who became the face of the administration’s interior enforcement push.
-Congress approved roughly $178 billion in Department of Homeland Security (DHS) funding through reconciliation—the largest DHS supplemental package ever—facilitating expanded enforcement nationwide.
+Congress approved roughly $178 billion in Department of Homeland Security (DHS) funding through reconciliation, the largest DHS supplemental package ever, facilitating expanded enforcement nationwide.

 The human toll has been high.
-The deaths of Renee Good and Alex Pretti at the hands of ICE and Customs and Border Protection officers intensified criticism that the administration strayed from its pledge to target immigrants with criminal convictions.
+The deaths of Renee Good and Alex Pretti at the hands of ICE and Customs and Border Protection (CBP) officers intensified criticism that the administration strayed from its pledge to target immigrants with criminal convictions.
 Both 37-year-old U.S. citizens were shot in Minneapolis during Operation Metro Surge in January 2026.

 “What’s unfolding under Bovino isn’t law enforcement.
 It’s political stagecraft directed from Washington, not the field,” Houser wrote in his critique of the reorganization.